subvisual/subvisual.com/src/posts/2020-08-21-unsucking-your-project-onboarding/index.md

 ---
+highlight: false
-path: /unsucking-your-project-onboarding
+path: unsucking-your-project-onboarding
 title: Unsucking your project onboarding
+categories:
+  - engineering
+author: fernando-mendes
 date: 2020-08-21
-author: fernando-mendes
 seoImage: ./seo.png
-tags:
-  - development
-  - devops
 intro: >
   So you have a new developer joining your project.
 And, as usual, everything changed in Javascript landscape since 37s ago.
 At Subvisual we have a system to handle this.
+tags:
+  - development
+  - devops
 ---

 So you have a new developer joining your project.
 And, as usual, everything